-Highlights: India crush England with superb bowling spell
+Highlights: India crush England with superb bowling display

-England v India: Tourists seal fourth Test victory with superb bowling spell
+England v India highlights: Tourists seal fourth Test victory with superb bowling display

 England's batting folds under an inspired spell of bowling from India, who sweep to a 157-run victory on the final day at The Oval to take a 2-1 lead in the series.